Breached password detection is a critical component of secure applications. Read the white paper

 Required when Verify registrations field toggle has been enabled.

-When enabled, users who have not verified their registration for this application after a configurable duration since the registration was created will have the registration deleted.
+When enabled, the system will delete registrations for users who have not verified their registration for this application after a configurable duration since the registration occurred.

-The duration that a user’s registration to this application must exist before being deleted for being an unverified.
+The duration in days for which a user’s registration to this application must exist and remain unverified before being deleted.

 Required when Delete unverified registrations field toggle has been enabled.